amsword/amsword.github.io/_posts/2021-12-22-Is-the-Data-Loader-Fast-Enough-in-Pytorch.md

 ## Summarization since last print
 However, this logging cannot capture the case if the data loader is slow between two consecutive prints.
-Thus, the printed time cost should be some summarization over all iterations since last print rather than for only the current iteration.
+Thus, the printed time cost should be some summarization over all iterations since the last print rather than for only the current iteration.
 We have the following update.

 ```python